 The BMP does not apply to hard landscaping areas within the proposed development area or in the immediate surrounds of built up areas, such as car parks, pathways, etc except for the council managed public access way to the west on the western boundary.

-The BMP has been prepared by a qualified ecologist (Dr David Robertson, Cumberland Ecology) and the BMP Management Actions are to be implemented by a qualified bushland regeneration contractor ('BR Contractor').
+The BMP has been prepared by qualified ecologists (Dr David Robertson, Cumberland Ecology and Alison Martin, Greenloaning Biostudies) and the BMP Management Actions are to be implemented by a qualified bushland regeneration contractor ('BR Contractor').